Nefarious (video game): Plot

 As Crow returns to his home base in Bramble Flats to finish his plan, the Sovereign is attacked and destroyed by Tephra, who seeks the Doom Howitzer for herself and has united the other kingdoms' armies under her rule.
 Crow escapes and fights his way through the heroes to reach the Doom Howitzer, with Becky having already placed the princesses inside.
 The princesses attempt to dissuade Crow, but he activates the machine, using it to kill Mack when he arrives to stop him.
 In the aftermath, the other kingdoms all fall to the Doom Howitzer and Crow's empire spreads across the world.
 The princesses curse Crow for his betrayal, though Mayapple escapes confinement and makes plans to rescue the others on her own.

 In the game's true ending, if Mayapple did not kill Cackle, Crow can choose to abandon the plan at the last moment out of friendship with the princesses.
 Disgusted by his lack of ambition, Becky takes control of the Doom Howitzer, forcing Mayapple to stop her with help from Crow and the princesses.
 The Doom Howitzer is destroyed, and Crow and Becky are assumed lost in the explosion.
 In the aftermath, the princesses return to their kingdoms; Malachite and Ariella dethrone Tephra and end their people's war; and Mayapple rejects Mack's attempts to get back together.
 Crow and Becky are shown to have survived, and the two reconcile, promising to come up with a new plan to rule the world.

 Reception

 Nefarious received mixed reviews from critics.
 On review aggregator Metacritic, Nefarious received a score of 65/100 for the Nintendo Switch release and 67/100 for the PC release.

-Kyle LeClair of Hardcore Gamer rated the game 4/5, praising the "boastful and charming character" and "cute sense of humor with some gorgeous graphics."

-Nic Rowen of Destructoid rated the game 5.5/10.
-Rowen praised the game's narrative and environment, but wrote that "[Nefarious] fundamentally fails to live up to its promise in a way that is hard to forgive" as "a sloppy game that feels in many respects half-done".
+Kyle LeClair of Hardcore Gamer praised the game's characters, graphics, and sense of humor.
+Xander Morningstar of Nintendo World Report similarly felt the game's style and presentation were its best aspects, believing the gameplay was too simple at times and wishing certain mechanics were further fleshed out.
+While Nic Rowen of Destructoid also lauded the narrative and environments, he felt that the gameplay did not live up to its premise, calling it "a sloppy game that feels in many respects half-done".